preslavrachev/myblog-hugo/content/post/2020/04/this-week-i-learned.md

 Check this out:
 {{<twitter "1177559150563344384">}}

-As it turns out, setting `document.designMode="on"` will start a special mode on your browser, which allows you to edit any visible portion of any page.
+As it turns out, setting `document.designMode="on"` in the browser's console, will start a special mode on your browser, which allows you to edit any visible portion of any page.
 I have checked its existence on Chrome, Firefox, Brave (Chromium), and Safari.
 More of a visual gimmick than a really useful feature, if you ask me, but still, some people might find this useful.